What this has to do with placemaking

 A period tour guide in action

-Maybe new technology -- which promises to deliver more relevant, more immediate information after all -- could help this situation?
-Make it more interesting?
-More engaging?
+Maybe a few new technologies that promise to deliver more relevant, more immediate information could help this situation?

 Back at the dawn of the web, O’Reilly Media CEO Tim O’Reilly used to talk about “information pain.”
 Back then the pain was around building web sites, and navigating the internet.